fsevilla/smartLoader/README.md

 smartLoader
 ===========

-smartLoader is an asynchronous JavaScript and CSS loader that helps to improve performance with a very simple and unique implementation.
+smartLoader is an asynchronous JavaScript and CSS loader that helps to improve page load time with a very simple and unique implementation.

 Built in pure JavaScript, smartLoader is dependency-free, allowing you to load any resources from both relative and absolute locations.